 The U.S. government provides loans for law students.
 To be eligible, the student must be a U.S. citizen, permanent resident, or eligible non-citizen.
 Students must go to studentaid.gov to complete the FAFSA.
-We recommend that, whenever possible, you use the Internal Revenue Service (IRS) Data Retrieval Tool that is part of the FAFSA on the Web, in order to reduce or, in some cases, eliminate the need for the submission of additional documentation.

-Interest rates are tied to a 10-year Treasury note index plus a statutorily defined add-on and will be established each year for loans where the first disbursement is on or after July 1 through the following June 30.
+Loan interest rates are tied to a 10-year Treasury note index plus a statutorily defined add-on and will be established each year for loans where the first disbursement is on or after July 1 through the following June 30.
 The interest rate will be fixed for that year and apply to the life of that loan.
-Go to qu.edu/law/loans for more information.
+Go to law.qu.edu/loans for more information.